getsentry/sentry-docs/src/collections/_documentation/platforms/php/symfony.md

 ```
 ### DSN
 The DSN option is the only required option: it sets the Sentry DSN, and so reports all events to the related project.
 If it's
-left empty, it actually disables Sentry reporting.
-Since the bundle is enabled in all environments, it's recommended to
+left empty, it disables Sentry reporting.
+Because Sentry enables the bundle in all environments, it's recommended to
 disable it in the `test` and `dev` environments.

 ### Options